denizdgn/minnie/README.md

 ```
 All of these commands are also provided in pipeline.sh

+The input and output of this example run is provided under example_run

 ## Troubleshoot
 If you would need to remove minnie from your conda setup
 ```